-The Education Department at the Museum für Naturkunde closely collaborates with various partners, such as schools, child care centres, universities, adult education centres and artists.
+The Education Department at the Museum für Naturkunde closely collaborates with various partners, such as schools, kindergartens, universities, adult education centres and artists, both in the field of educational practice and in educational research.
 Here is an overview of some of our projects.

 Voluntary ecological year at the Museum für Naturkunde

 In cooperation with the organisation Vereinigung Junger Freiwilliger e.
 V. (Association of Young Volunteers), six young adults can currently spend a voluntary ecological year in the scientific collection at the Museum für Naturkunde.
 Here they support the museum staff in the inventory and digitisation of collection objects and in their scientific work.
 They also accompany visitors in the open Microscopy Centre as well as school groups in microscopy courses and excursions.
 Young adults, who would like to get to know the scientific and educational work at a research museum and have pleasure in bringing science closer to visitors, can register with the Vereinigung junger Freiwilliger e.V.

 In this event, schoolgirls from grade 9 onwards can deal with STEM topics, do their own experiments, exchange ideas with others interested in science and get to know scientific apprenticeships at first hand.
 The free offer is aimed exclusively at girls.
 The three participating school labs, the NatLab of Freie Universität Berlin, the Gläserne Labor on the Berlin-Buch campus and the Microscopy Centre of the Museum für Naturkunde Berlin, take turns hosting the event.